soojihan/rumour-data-aug/README.md

 ## Semantic Relatedness Computation

 Semantic Relatedness computation is to locate various forms of rumours based on textual variations.
-ELMo based contextual-sensitive language model is employed to learn representation of tweets and pairwise cosine similarity are computed between reference rumour tweets and rumour candidate tweets.
+Fine-tuned ELMo is employed to learn representation of tweets and pairwise cosine similarity are computed between reference rumour tweets and rumour candidate tweets.

 ## Baseline Classification Model